Paris - Ile De France

 The Abbey of Saint Germain des Pres spread on both sides of the Boulevard Saint-Germain.

-It was demolished during the French Revolution.
+It was entirely pulled down at the French Revolution.

 The Palais de Evêché flanks the church at no3-7 Place Saint Germain des Pres.